Manufacture of linen tablecloths & linen napkins

 Spinning the canvas for linen tablecloths

 In spinning, individual fibres are twisted together in such a way as to produce a fine thread that is as uniform as possible.
-This is particularly important for linen tablecloths.
+This is particularly important for linen tablecloths and linen napkins.
 A spindle is used for spinning, an approximately 30 cm long wooden rod which twists the thread attached to it by turning it around its own axis.
 This ancient spinning process is already documented in Central Europe for the Neolithic Age (5000-2000 before Christus).
 It was not until the Middle Ages that the spinning process was mechanised in the form of a hand spinning wheel, with the spinning and winding of the yarn initially taking place one after the other.
 Only with the development of the wing spinning wheel around 1480 could the spinning and winding of the yarn be carried out in a single operation.
 The spun thread was wound on a reel.
 The reel resembles a spoke wheel, which carries small crosspieces instead of the tire, which take up the yarn.
 Since time immemorial, 60 threads have formed a bond, 20 bind a piece.

 Weaving linen tablecloths